OctopusDeploy/docs/docs/deploying-applications/custom-scripts/index.md

 ## Scripts in Packages

-In your package, you can add any of the following script files in any of the scripting languages supported by OctopusÂ where `&lt;ext&gt;` is the appropriate extension for your scripting language of choice:
+In your package, you can add any of the following script files in any of the scripting languages supported by Octopus where `&lt;ext&gt;` is the appropriate extension for your scripting language of choice:

 - `PreDeploy.&lt;ext&gt;`
 - `Deploy.&lt;ext&gt;`